taniabogatsch/turm/README.md

 git clone https://github.com/taniabogatsch/turm.git
 ```

 Adjust all config values `app/conf/app.conf`.
+See below for a detailed description (TODO).

 Create a `passwords.json` file at `app/conf/`.
-Currently, it should only contain one value for the mailer to work properly, which is
+It should only contain the following two values:
 ```
 {
+  "db.pw": "your_password",
-  "email.pw": "setValue"
+  "email.pw": "your_password"
 }
 ```